Ray Silverman, PhD

 - The person has a plan: “I’m thinking about taking my sleeping pills.”

 Ordinarily, though, people should feel free to discuss anything with you.
 You are not a Resident Assistant, just a non-judgmental listener.
 Therefore, you have no responsibility for enforcing college policies or reporting infractions.
 You might hear things about sexuality, underage drinking, taking illegal drugs, same-sex experimentation, getting pregnant, or cheating on tests.
-But you do not need to report any of this to Dean Henderson—unless it appears to be life-threatening.
+But you do not need to report any of this to the Dean—unless it appears to be life-threatening.

 Your Role as a Peer Listener